stgn/multisplice/README.md

 Known issues
 ------------

-* Intermediate split files are not deleted in the event of failure.
 * Variable frame rate (VFR) is not supported.
 * Manifest parser is rather inflexible.
 Consider something like YAML.
 * Requires demuxed audio tracks.